Farmers and fishers

 Please see Further guidance for more detailed information on the VAT refunds available to flat-rate farmers.

-You should make any claims for repayment on the form VAT 58.
+You should make claims for repayment on the form VAT 58.
 You can submit VAT 58 claims at any time provided they are:

 • no older than four years